Oriental Acupuncture Calgary Downtown Clinic

 Located downtown Calgary.

-Member of Acupuncture Examination Board, Alberta Health & Wellness.
+Acupuncture Examination Board Member, Alberta Health & Wellness.

 Member of Natural Health Practitioners of Canada Association